aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ### **Add Animation Effect Sound**

-This Java code shows you how to add an animation effect sound and stop it when the next effect starts:
+This Javascript code shows you how to add an animation effect sound and stop it when the next effect starts:

 ```javascript
     var pres = new  aspose.slides.Presentation("AnimExample_out.pptx");